High-end SDR amateur radio

 Two independent receive channels with a bandwidth of 312 kHz

 Features of the transceiver

 An Independent receive path with Digital Direct Conversion (DDC)

 A Separate independent transmission path, constructed on the basis of Digital Up Conversion (DUC)

 Two independent receivers with panorama's bandwidths up to 312 kHz plus two sub-receivers

-* Full-duplex mode is supported by the transceiver's hardware, but is not implemented in the firmware and software yet.
-This mode will be implemented in future versions of ExpertSDR2 software
+* Full duplex mode is supported by the transceiver's hardware but is not implemented in the ExpertSDR2 software.
+It will be supported in the future ExpertSDR2 software releases.

 PC capabilities of your transceiver